darigovresearch/Beginner-Friendly-OpenMined-Terminology-Flaschards/README.md

 ## Potential Improvements Yet to be Made
 1. To find a way to systematically pull the definitions from the source so that any corrections or additions are automatically updated.
 2. To be able to automatically sort the cards so that the words which are used most in the original work is displayed first for the user to learn.
+3. To translate the deck into different languages so people around the world can learn about the topic.
+All translations will be found in the link above & we are happy to incorporate any translations that have been submitted.

 ## Contributing
 Pull requests, corrections & fixes are welcome.
 Any contributions must be submitted under the same license that the original piece of work (see below).
 Take a look at any open issues or submit new ones if there is something that needs to be fixed or added.